-If you are not able to provide evidence of either receiving the latest flu vaccine or proof of a valid exemption, you will need to wear a face mask at all times while visiting ones of our sites (even if/when face masks are no longer required as a COVID precaution in Melbourne or Victoria) and will need to visit our resident in their room (to limit the ability to potentially put others in the home at risk).
+If you are not able to provide evidence of either receiving the latest flu vaccine or proof of a valid exemption, you will need to wear additional PPE at all times and visit residents in their room, to limit the potential of putting others in the home at risk.

 Are children required to provide proof of a current flu vaccination?